 With your personal reputation, future, quality of life, and career in possible jeopardy, fighting your DUI/DWI charges is definitely worth it.

-Are there any ways to reduce my sentence?
+Are there any ways to reduce my charge?

 In New York State, you may be allowed to reduce your DWI charge or sentence through the following: